-ACS Applied Optical Materials allows authors to deposit an initial draft of their manuscript in a preprint service such as ChemRxiv, arXiv, bioRxiv, or the applicable repository for their discipline prior to submission.
+Authors must use care in the disclosure of scientific results and conclusions contained in an ACS Photonics manuscript before the manuscript is published on the ACS Photonics "Articles ASAP" Web site.
+ACS Photonics considers for publication only original work that has not been previously published and is not under consideration for publication elsewhere.
+Authors are allowed to deposit an initial draft of their manuscript in a preprint service prior to submission (e.g., arXiv).
 Please note any use of a preprint server in the cover letter, and as appropriate, state how the manuscript has been adjusted/updated between deposition and submission.
 All other prior/redundant publication is forbidden.